Luis-Valenzuela-Concha/AQuaRRAI/README.md

-# Automatic Quality Comparison of Reconstructed Astronomical Images
+# Automatic Quality Ranking of Reconstructed Astronomical Images (AQuaRRAI)

-This project is part of an undergraduate thesis focused on comparing reconstructed astronomical images using a neural network trained to determine which reconstruction is more accurate **without requiring a reference image**.
+AQuaRRAI is modular system to simulate, reconstruct, evaluate, and rank the quality of reconstructed astronomical images **without requiring a reference image**, with a focus on radio interferometry.
+It includes CNN models with and without group context that predict SSIM or PSNR values, enabling the ranking of reconstructions from the same observation.

+# Key Features

+- End-to-end pipeline: from preprocessing → simulation → reconstruction → metric evaluation → ranking.
+- Reference-free evaluation: CNN models predict SSIM / PSNRr values without a ground-truth image.
+- Flexible modules: plug-in simulators, imagers (e.g. CLEAN, MEM), and quality metrics.
+- Two ranking modes:
+  - Without context: per-image prediction.
+  - With context: incorporates group-level information for more consistent rankings.

 ## Requirements